Father John Misty: Pure Comedy and God's Favorite Customer (2017–2020)

 On January 23, 2017, the title track from Misty's third studio album, Pure Comedy, was released with an accompanying music video.
 The second single released from Pure Comedy, "Two Wildly Different Perspectives", was released with another music video on January 30, 2017.
 The third single released was "Ballad of the Dying Man" on February 1, 2017.
 The fourth single, "Total Entertainment Forever", was released on the night it was performed on Saturday Night Live on March 4, 2017.
 Pure Comedy was released on April 7, 2017.
 The album sees Tillman externalize the stereotypical Father John Misty character that he developed through the two previous albums to prevent himself from being constricted to the character's image, using his personhood and experiences to expose his outlook on life.
+Additionally, Tillman produced the Gambles album Let Us Be in 2017.

 The Pure Comedy World Tour began in April 2017 and continued into early 2018.
 During this tour, Tillman mixed the tracks for his next album produced with Jonathan Rado, revealing potential song titles "Mr. Tillman, Please Exit the Lobby" (later shortened to "Mr. Tillman"), "Ouch, I'm Drowning", "Well, We're Only People and There's Nothing Much We Can Do About It", and "Dum Dum Blues".
 The album explores heartache and was written during a six-week period where Tillman was living in a hotel.
 Tillman released the lead single, "Mr. Tillman", from God's Favorite Customer on February 20, 2018.
 The album was announced on April 18 and was released on June 1; its track listing was shared, alongside two further songs, "Disappointing Diamonds Are The Rarest Of Them All" and "Just Dumb Enough to Try".

 British screenwriter and film producer Drew Pearce, who had previously directed the music video for "The Night Josh Tillman Came to Our Apartment", sought out Tillman for his directorial debut Hotel Artemis, when he wanted to cast a musician.
 Tillman has a small role in the film as a bank robber, and has said that his character "gets his head blown off within, like, 30 seconds."
 Tillman also contributed to the soundtrack of Hotel Artemis with the song "Gilded Cage", which was released on June 8, 2018, the same day as the film.
 The song has since been removed from streaming platforms for unknown reasons.

 On March 23, 2020, Tillman released a live album titled Off-Key in Hamburg, which was recorded at the Hamburg Elbphilharmonie on August 8, 2019, on Bandcamp.
 All proceeds from the album go to the MusiCares COVID-19 Relief Fund.
 It has been described by NME as a "high-end luxury offering" and "immaculate".